ab0x90/domain-diaries-blog/_posts/2026-02-17-from-helpdesk-to-help-yourself-an-ad-love-story.md

 After identifying that the compromised account belonged to the helpdesk team, the next step was understanding what this account could do.
 This is where things got interesting.

-Using BloodHound to map the account's permissions, I discovered an interesting privilege: the helpdesk account had **GenericAll** privileges over a disabled—but still privileged—user account called `oldadmin`.
+Using BloodHound to map the account's permissions, I discovered an interesting privilege: the helpdesk account had **GenericAll** privileges over a disabled, but still privileged, user account called `oldadmin`.

 ![BloodHound showing helpdesk account](/assets/images/helpdesk_1.png)